 Better to simply take yourself from the outside as the exterior of the house is all that was used in the filming of the series.

 Game of Thrones or Vikings Filming sites

-Game of Thrones filming sites in Northern Ireland is one option and there are many of them as well as doing the Tour of Doors.
+Game of Thrones filming sites in Northern Ireland is one option and there are many of them as well as the Tour of Doors.
 The TOD are doors carved from the trees that fell in a brutal storm at the Dark Hedges.
-These gorgeous doors are now displayed in local pubs and restaurant across N. Ireland.
+These gorgeous doors are now displayed in local pubs and restaurants across N. Ireland.

-Or how about touring the Vikings filming sites?
+Or how about touring the Viking’s filming sites?
 HBO’s epic Vikings drama with Ragnar and Lagatha was filmed mainly at the Guinness Estate in Wicklow and offers some unparalleled Irish scenery.

 Grafton Street Dublin

 Sadly Grafton street is now home to many a big box store it has lost a ton of charm since the Celtic tiger crashed.
 There are still buskers a plenty and if you are in Dublin at Christmas go catch Glen Hansard busking with other celebs on Christmas Eve to raise money for the homeless.